-If you need a device for all kinds of uses, not only for making YouTube videos, see our roundup of the best cameras for creative projects.
-And if you're looking for solid support for your camera, see our list of the best tripods.
+However, if you need a device for all kinds of uses, not only for making YouTube videos, see our roundup of the best cameras for creative projects.
+And if you're looking to improve your lighting, see our list of the best ring lights available now.
 To get started on YouTube, see our guide to the best video editing apps for YouTube.
 Meanwhile, read on for our guide to choosing the best camera for YouTube.

 The best camera for YouTube available now

-With its Sony E-mount, the camera offers the option of choosing from a range of great lenses, and the footage it produces still looks terrific.
+Choose to pair the camera with one of Sony's E-mount lenses for enhanced shooting flexibility and great image quality.
 This camera serves as a reminder that you don’t always need the newest, flashiest device to produce quality video for YouTube.
 Sometimes there’s better value in older models.

 Sony’s compact and mirrorless cameras in the past tended to be primarily still shooters, with video added on as an extra, but the Sony ZV-1 has turned things on its head.
-The ZV-1 has been built for vloggers specifically and as such it comes with a slew of handy video features as standard.
-One particularly useful one for YouTube video production is an onboard directional microphone, which eliminates the need to purchase an additional mic for most users.
+The ZV-1 has been built for vloggers specifically and as such it comes with a slew of helpful video features straight out of the box.
+One useful feature for YouTube video production is an onboard directional microphone, which eliminates the need to purchase an additional mic for most users, especially if recording indoors.

-Updated to compete with rivals like the DJI Osmo Action, it sports a useful front screen to make vlogging easier and class-leading HyperSmooth 4.0 image stabilisation which can capture smooth, steady footage when being thrown around in extreme conditions.
-The Hero10 Black now captures even more detail thanks to the 5.3K video resolution (91% more than 4K) which can capture at 60FPS.
-It even has a new video feature of 4K at 120FPS for those who like to slow things down in the edit.
-If you want a camera that you can take skydiving or attach to the front of a mountain bike or white-water raft, the Hero10 Black is a sure bet for adventurous footage.
+This new version is updated to compete with rivals like the DJI Osmo Action by including a useful front screen to make selfie vlogging easier and it has class-leading HyperSmooth 4.0 image stabilisation which can capture smooth, steady footage when being thrown around in extreme conditions.
+The Hero10 Black now captures even more detail thanks to the 5.3K video resolution (91% more than 4K) which it records at an incredible 60FPS.
+There's also a new video feature of 4K at 120FPS for those who like to capture footage for slow motion.
+Extreme shooters that need a camera that can keep up with them should opt for the Hero10 Black if they want smooth video and reliable results.

-With a reputation among filmmakers and camera operators alike as excellent plug-and-film devices.
+Blackmagic has a reputation among filmmakers and camera operators alike as excellent plug-and-film devices.
 They produce cameras capable of capturing terrific footage as conveniently as possible.
-The Blackmagic Pocket Cinema Camera 6K has a large Super 35 sensor and can shoot 6K Raw footage at 60fps, making it a great option for producing YouTube videos that stand out from the crowd - something that's so important on the world's biggest video sharing platform.
+The Blackmagic Pocket Cinema Camera 6K has a large Super 35 sensor and can shoot 6K Raw footage at 60fps, making it a great option for producing high resolution YouTube videos that stand out from the crowd - something that's so important on the world's biggest video sharing platform.

 Read more: Blackmagic Pocket Cinema Camera 6K review

 The quality is surprisingly high for a camera of this type.
-The DJI Osmo Pocket can capture 4K 60p footage puts it up there with the best action cameras.
-The sound could be improved, but it's still a great option for dynamic travel vlogging and those on-the-move.
+The DJI Osmo Pocket can capture 4K 60p footage which puts it up there with the best action cameras.
+Admittedly, the sound could be improved, but it's still a great option for dynamic travel vlogging and those on-the-move.

-Blurring the lines between YouTube filmmaking and excellent stills imagery, the Nikon Z fc is a perfect balance between hybrid shooting and traditional film styling.
-Armed with an array of physical control knobs and buttons to control camera settings, so there's stand-out appeal to the Z fc's design, especially if users loathe touchscreens or regularly shoot in bad weather.
+Blurring the lines between YouTube filmmaking and excellent stills imagery, the Nikon Z fc is a perfect balance for hybrid shooters.
+It complements traditional film camera styling with an array of tactile knobs and buttons to control camera settings, so there's stand-out appeal to the Z fc's design, especially if users loathe touchscreens or regularly shoot in bad weather.